-3.7 If you give away goods or services owned by the previous business
+3.5 Giving away goods or services owned by the previous business

-The buyer may be liable for VAT on the deemed supply of assets taken into private use or disposed of as gifts, where the assets were transferred to them and the seller originally reclaimed input tax on the purchase of those assets - see the VAT guide (Notice 700).
+The buyer may be liable for VAT on the deemed supply of assets taken into private use or disposed of as gifts, where the assets were transferred to them and the seller originally reclaimed input tax on the purchase of those assets - see section 9 of the VAT guide (Notice 700).

 Under the normal rules, when a business gives away goods or services on which input tax has been recovered, VAT is due on that disposal.
 Business gifts costing £50 or less or free samples are exceptions to this rule.
 Where goods and services are transferred as part of a TOGC, and a previous business has had entitlement to input tax on those supplies, output tax is still due on any subsequent free supply of those goods or services by the buyer.

-3.8 Intrastat rules
+3.6 Intrastat rules

-3.9 TOGC interaction with customs authorisations
+3.7 TOGC interaction with customs authorisations

-The transfer of the VAT registration number by form VAT68 as per paragraph 3.4 does not mean that registration for other duties or taxes has similarly been transferred.
-Generally registrations or approvals will need to be applied for again.
-If you’re a seller or a buyer of a business and are subject to these regimes you are advised to contact your issuing authority within HMRC or contact the VAT: general enquiries helpline for advice on the effect.
+The transfer of the VAT registration number by form VAT68 does not mean that registration for other duties or taxes has similarly been transferred.
+Generally customs or excise registrations or approvals will need to be applied for again.
+If you are a seller or a buyer of a business and are subject to these regimes you are advised to contact your issuing authority within HMRC or contact our helpline for advice on the effect.

-4. VAT groups and TOGCs
+4 VAT groups and TOGCs

 4.1 Transfers of businesses between members of the same VAT group